 And the sustainability doesn’t stop with the decor.
 The retractable roof of the indoor park was salvaged from an out-of-business garden nursery’s greenhouse.
 And all of the water used in the park is recycled back into the system or used for their entire landscape irrigation.
 It felt good to bring my family to a place that cared so much about the environment and the community.

-After the tour, I joined back up with Chris and the kids for lunch and a full day at the outdoor waterpark.
-I was initially worried about how much Amelia would be able to participate with the lazy river and rides, but it worked out wonderfully.
+After the tour, I joined the kids and their dad for lunch and a full day at the outdoor waterpark.
+I was worried about how much Amelia would be able to participate with the lazy river and rides.
+But it all worked out wonderfully.

 We spent the next morning and early afternoon at the beach and indoor water park before making the drive back home.
 Things were definitely reaching their peak by then (kids and mama were getting a little cranky and ready for home).
-But overall we had a great time, and the Schlitterbahn Beach Resort was worth the time and work that go into a family trip–I only wish we’d traded babysitting a couple nights with one of the other families while we were there!
+But overall we thoroughly enjoyed ourselves.
+Schlitterbahn South Padre Island Beach Resort was worth the time and work that go into a family trip.
+I only wish we’d traded babysitting a couple nights with one of the other families while we were there!

 Where’s your favorite family vacation spot?
 Planning any fun trips this summer?